FREQUENCY: Very rare

 lightball and blinded as if struck by a

-Continual Light spell.
+Light spell.
 The lightball may

 only be removed from the character’s

-eyes by a Dispel Magiccast by a character of 12th or higher level or
+Magick cast by a character of 12th or higher level or by a Wish.

 Even after the lightball is removed the

-character’s vision is permanently damaged and attacks will be made
+character’s vision is permanently damaged

 character at -2 to hit.
-Only a Heal or
+Only a Heal

-another Wish will cure the damage to the
+will cure the damage to the

 eyes.
-Two such lightballs may be fired
+2 such lightballs may be fired

 Golden Ammonite has a target within